-There a variety of ways to get involved with Hunters for the Hungry for hunters and non-hunters alike.
+There a variety of ways to get involved with Hunters for the Hungry for both hunters and non-hunters.

 White-tailed deer hunters may donate either a whole field-dressed deer or a portion of their processed venison through their local HFTH-certified deer processor.
 (Processors may accept non-field-dressed deer, but reserve the right to charge an additional fee for that service.)
 Each processor is assigned a quota of deer annually that may be processed for free or at a discounted rate to the hunter.
 Check with your local processor for details.
 The packaged venison is subsequently provided to area food banks or pantries and distributed to Tennesseans in need.
 HFTH venison is often the main source of fresh protein available to food banks.

 HFTH operates entirely on a combination of grants and individual donations.
 The processing dollars available each year — and the amount of venison made available to Tennesseans in need — is directly related to these donations, so rest assured that your donation will have an impact.
 (A donation of $10, for example, will provide up to 30 meals.)
-To make a donation, click the “Donate” button on this page and select “Hunters for the Hungry” in the gift designation area of the donation form.
+To make a donation, click here and select “Hunters for the Hungry” in the gift designation area of the donation form.
 Your transaction will be safe, secure, and tax-deductible.

 A HFTH Deer Coin is not only a great way to fight hunger, but it makes a terrific gift for any white-tailed deer hunter in Tennessee.
 When you make a donation of $50, we will send you a deer coin that can be presented to an HFTH-certified deer processor in the state for FREE processing for one donated deer.
 Get all the details HERE.